 • uses loan drawdown facilities for small amounts citing the reason for withdrawal as ‘support payments’

-• makes donations to small charities linked to extremist ideologies
+• makes donations to small charities linked to extremist ideologies.

 Actions and controls

-• Conduct searches for open source information on customers, their associates or organisations to determine any associations or affiliations to terrorism.
+• conduct searches for open-source information on customers, their associates or organisations to determine any associations or affiliations to terrorism.
 This may include reviewing social media accounts held by the customer

-• Screen customers against the Department of Foreign Affairs and Trade (DFAT) consolidated list for known terrorists and sanctioned entities, the Terrorist Organisations list on the Australian National Security website, or other watch lists available from commercial providers
+• screen customers against the Department of Foreign Affairs and Trade (DFAT) Consolidated List for known terrorists and sanctioned entities, the Terrorist Organisations list on the Australian National Security website, or other watch lists available from commercial providers

-• Be aware of entities, regions and countries known to be at high-risk of terrorism activities.
+• be aware of entities, regions and countries known to be at high-risk of terrorism activities.

 Proliferation financing indicators